Karen Silkwood: Employment and union activities

 On November 5, 1974, Silkwood performed a routine self-check that showed almost 400 times the legal limit for plutonium contamination.
 She was decontaminated at the plant and sent home with a testing kit to collect urine and feces for further analysis.
 Although there was plutonium on the inner portions of the gloves which she had been using, the gloves did not have any leaks or perforations according to tests performed subsequently by Kerr-McGee personnel.
 This suggests the contamination had come not from inside the glovebox, but from some other source.

 The next morning, as she left for a union meeting, Silkwood again tested positive for plutonium, although she had performed only paperwork tasks that morning.
 She was given a more intensive decontamination.
 On November 7, as she entered the plant, she was found to be severely contaminated, even expelling contaminated air from her lungs.
 A health physics team accompanied her back to her home and found plutonium traces on several surfaces, especially in the bathroom and the refrigerator.
 When the house was later stripped and decontaminated, some of her property had to be destroyed.
-Silkwood, her boyfriend Drew Stephens, and her roommate Sherri Ellis were sent to Los Alamos National Laboratory for in-depth testing to determine the extent of the contamination in their bodies.
+Silkwood, her boyfriend Drew Stephens, and her roommate Sherri Ellis were sent to Los Alamos National Laboratory for in-depth testing to determine the amount of plutonium in their bodies.

 There were questions about how Silkwood became contaminated during this three-day period from November 5-7.
 She said the contamination in the bathroom may have occurred when she spilled her urine sample on the morning of November 7.
 This was consistent with the fact that the samples she collected at home had extremely high levels of plutonium, while the samples collected in "fresh" jars at the plant and at Los Alamos showed much lower levels.

-She concluded that someone working for Kerr-McGee had deliberately contaminated her.
-Kerr-McGee's management alleged that Silkwood had contaminated herself in order to harm the company's reputation.
+Silkwood concluded that someone working for Kerr-McGee Corp. had deliberately contaminated her, whereas its management alleged that she had contaminated herself in order to tarnish the company's reputation.
 According to Richard Rashke's book The Killing of Karen Silkwood, the particular type of plutonium found in Silkwood's home came from a Cimarron production area, pellet lot 29, where she did not work.
-Starting in August, the pellet lot 29 samples were kept in a Kerr-McGee vault to which she did not have access.
+Starting in August, the pellet lot 29 samples were kept in a Kerr-McGee vault to which she had no access.